My Life Stories

 In 1980, after a short-lived stint in the hospitality industry in Alaska, I decided to explore other career options.
 After faithfully completing all the exercises in the book What Color is Your Parachute, I learned I was better suited for a left-brain career.
 That led me to move from Alaska to Oregon and then take steps to return to school.

 Now, back to photography.
 Since my 1978 Konica and telephoto were heavy and not well suited for my backcountry AWS trips, I purchased a compact Olympus XA 35mm Rangefinder.
-The Rangefinder was bombproof during our harsh Alaska weather conditions.
+The Rangefinder was bombproof, to use a mountaineering term, during our harsh Alaska weather conditions.

-I also have many fond memories associated with my Rangefinder: my girlfriend, now wife [photo]; our friends; our backcountry trips and climbs; and our bring-your-own-slides shows.
-Social media had a different meaning then.
+I also have many fond memories associated with my Rangefinder: my girlfriend [photo], now wife [photo]; our friends [photo]; our backcountry trips and climbs; and our bring-your-own-slides shows.
+Social media had a different meaning in the 1980s.
 We met in real life, insta and selfie were not words, and influencer was not a job title.

 1985-2000: Marriage, Children, Relocations